-- Monitor the wild population of birds at Combo and mistnet to ring birds - Provide supplementary food to support the reintroduced population on Ile aux Aigrettes. - Experiment with changes in supplementary food provided to the birds on Ile aux Aigrettes to attain minimum management. - Collect feeding observations from birds on Ile aux Aigrettes. - Monitor the survival of released birds and fledglings on Ile aux Aigrettes. - Prepare a Management Plan for the species with Partners.
+- Monitor the wild population of birds at Combo and mist net to ring birds. - Provide supplementary food to support the reintroduced population on Ile aux Aigrettes. - Experiment with changes in supplementary food provided to the birds on Ile aux Aigrettes to attain minimum management. - Collect feeding observations from birds on Ile aux Aigrettes. - Monitor the survival of released birds and fledglings on Ile aux Aigrettes. - Implement the National Conservation Plan 2023 to 2027.